 Some shops will even offer a few months warranty, which is a nice bonus considering that there are a number of things that can go wrong with a bike during the first couple of months.
 Don’t hesitate to negotiate and ask for freebies, discounts or extra accessories.

 Marktplaats is the Dutch version of eBay and is one of the most common places to pick up a bike in the Netherlands.
 Whether it’s an expat leaving behind their trusty omafiets, or a Dutchie who’s selling their old bike so they can get an upgrade, you’ll find all types of bicycles available here.
 Please remember it is possible to get scammed so be sure to look for reviews and don’t send any money until you’ve seen the bike for yourself.
 Usually better to do the transaction in person.
+Since March 10th Amazon has launched in The Netherlands and is becoming an increasingly popular place to buy bikes.

 Facebook groups are one of the easiest ways to buy a bicycle in the Netherlands, with the new market place feature making it even easier.
 Of course, it’s possible that some of the bikes here have been stolen, or that some of the sellers are dodgy characters, so look out for profiles that are fake or very new, as they’re often a good clue.
 The final rule, if it’s too good to be true, it probably is.
 Furthermore, you’ll want to use the same rule as mentioned previously, transactions in person tend to reduce the likely hood of being scammed.